PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_blocks.md

 ---
 permalink: /prologue/blocks
-title: "A Coarse-Grained Turing Pattern Simulation"
+title: "The Gray-Scott Model: A Coarse-Grained Turing Pattern Simulation"
 sidebar:
  nav: "prologue"
 toc: true
 toc_sticky: true
 ---

-## Subsection
+## The case for a coarse-grained reaction-diffusion model

 Although this is an introductory module, there is another maxim of biological modeling that we can convey.
 To produce and render the animations shown in the previous sections required several hours to run on a powerful laptop using state-of-the-art optimized software that has undergone many revisions over a period of years.